Exercises: RSA Encrypt / Decrypt

 Encrypt Message with RSA-OAEP

 You are given a text message and a RSA public key (in PEM format).
-Write a program to encrypt the message, using the encryption scheme (RSA + PKCS#1 OAEP padding).
+Write a program to encrypt the message, using the RSA-OAEP encryption scheme (RSA + PKCS#1 OAEP padding).

 Input: